|Origins||Settled by George M. Pullman in 1879 and annexed in 1889|

 In the early 1900s-decade Pullman became an uninteresting neighborhood which dried up some of the hotel and shopping businesses.
 The neighborhood lost a lot of its charm and many residents moved out; however, it still remained a descent Italian, Irish and Polish neighborhood.

 The 1930s decade during the Great Depression era brought some hard times in the neighborhood due to unemployment in the Pullman Car Factory and in surrounding industries.
 The area also experienced several bootleggers manufacturing illegal alcohol in the early 1930s which gave the neighborhood a bad reputation for being on its way to becoming the next Chicago slum especially since the neighborhood had many older and slightly deteriorated houses.

 After the Great Depression the neighborhood was doing well enough again to be considered a decent place to live.

-In the early 1960s many white residents became fearful that their neighborhood was going to be taken over by black migration from further north.
+In the mid-1960s many white residents became fearful that their neighborhood was going to be taken over by black migration from further north.
 African Americans began settling in larger numbers in the nearby Roseland neighborhood and in the Riverdale neighborhood.
 White residents of Roseland, Burnside and Pullman were very close knit; therefore, they all banded together to work at keeping out waves of black migration and this resulted in violent action.

 In the year 1981 the Pullman Car Factory ceased operations and laid everyone else off, this brought the community more poverty and gangs became a larger threat.